grafana/grafana/docs/sources/panels-refactor/format-data/about-value-mapping.md

 # About value mapping

-Value mapping concept allow you to replace values or ranges in your visualizations with words or emojis.
+Value mapping allows you to replace values or ranges in your visualizations with words or emojis.

 Values mapped via value mappings will skip the unit formatting.
 This means that a text value mapped to a numerical value will not be formatted using the configured unit.